Doubly unfolded adjacency spectral embedding of dynamic multiplex graphs: Introduction

 A theme of growing interest in modern statistics is the analysis of graphs or networks, representing mathematical objects which can capture a notion of connectedness between entities.
 These structures may be either dynamic or static in nature, and may involve distinct types of connections, which are usually referred to as \textit{layers} of the graph \citep[see, for example,][]{DeDomenico13}.
 Such objects arise in many different fields, such as transportation systems, where different modes of transport represent the layers, or computer networks, where connection between hosts could occur on different ports.
 When a network evolves over time, it is usually called a \textit{dynamic graph}.
 Similarly, if a network is characterised by different edge types, it is typically called a \textit{multilayer graph}.
 When temporal evolution and multiple edge types occur at the same time, then the network is called a \textit{dynamic multilayer graph}.
 These structures are actively studied in the machine learning and artificial intelligence literature, where they are often known as \textit{temporal knowledge graphs} \citep[see, for example,][]{Fensel2020}.
 Within the mathematical statistics literature, extensive work has been carried out to study dynamic networks and multilayer networks \textit{separately}, such as \cite{sewell2015latent, athreya2023euclidean, Billio24} for dynamic networks and \cite{Sosa22, Huang23, Lei23} for multilayer graphs, among others.
 Alternatively, techniques that can be applied interchangeably to dynamic or multilayer graphs have been proposed \citep[for example,][]{Han15, jones2021multilayer}.
 On the other hand, only a limited number of studies analyse dynamic and multilayer graphs \textit{simultaneously}.
 Notable examples are \cite{Oselio14, Hoff15, Durante17, Lopez22, Loyal23, Wang23}.

-In this work, we propose a spectral embedding method for dynamic graphs with multiple layers, which builds upon and extends the unfolded adjacency spectral embedding (UASE) method for multilayer graphs proposed in \cite{jones2021multilayer}.
-We call our method doubly unfolded adjacency spectral embedding (DUASE), where the second level of unfolding arises from the temporal dimension of the graph.
+In this work, we propose a spectral embedding method for dynamic graphs with multiple layers.
+We call our method doubly unfolded adjacency spectral embedding (DUASE), where the two levels of unfolding arise from the temporal and layer dimensions of the graph.
 We also propose a \textbf{d}ynamic \textbf{m}ulti\textbf{p}lex \textbf{r}andom \textbf{d}ot \textbf{p}roduct \textbf{g}raph model (DMPRDPG), and prove desirable asymptotic properties of the DUASE estimator for estimation of the DMPRDPG parameters.
 In particular, we establish consistency and central limit theorems when the number of nodes in the graph grows to infinity.
-We utilize these results for subsequent inference tasks, such as graph clustering under a dynamic multilayer stochastic blockmodel \citep[see, for example,][]{Lopez22}, or global changepoint detection via the iso-mirror \citep{athreya2023euclidean}.
+We use these results for subsequent inference tasks, such as community detection under a dynamic multilayer stochastic blockmodel \citep[see, for example,][]{Lopez22}, or global graph changepoint detection \citep{athreya2023euclidean}.